tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费匹配规则_intl.md

 ### RI Matching Rules

 After you purchase a Reserved Instance (RI), RI will be automatically matched with a pay-as-you-go instance within the validity period.
 Currently, RI only supports matching pay-as-you-go instances running on Linux.
 If there is no pay-as-you-go instance available for matching under your account, RI will be idle, but fees still incur.
-Eligible pay-as-you-go instances will be automatically matched immediately after purchase, and once the match is successful, the pay-as-you-go instance bill will start to be deducted.
+Eligible pay-as-you-go instances will be automatically matched immediately after purchase, and once the match is successful, the discount will take effect on the bill for the pay-as-you-go instance.

 - You cannot manually manage the matching relationship between RIs and pay-as-you-go instances.
 - The RI billing method is well suited for instances that are used for up to 3,600 seconds per hour.
 You can run multiple instances at the same time, but you can only get a total of 3,600 seconds worth of RI discount per hour, and instance usage that exceeds 3,600 seconds per hour will be billed in an pay-as-you-go manner.